bitnami/containers/bitnami/java/README.md

-# Bitnami package for Java
+# Bitnami Secure Image for Java

 ## What is Java?